 In MIG welding, the welds are much heavier and bulky.
 Besides this, the formation of spatter is also high in MIG welding.
 There is a lot of struggle needed to handle the spatter and form an elegant finish weld.

 The TIG welds are just like uncoated stainless steel products.
 The TIG welders complete their projects by making much tidier and flawless finish welds.

 7. Difficulty in welding

 The changing of welding careers from TIG to MIG welding is very rare.
-There is a very low percentage of welders who change their career form to MIG welding.
-The reason is that TIG welding is high-class welding is much more complicated than MIG welding.
+There is a very low percentage of welders who change their career from TIG to MIG welding.
+The reason is that TIG welding is high-class welding and is much more complicated than MIG welding.

-On the other hand, the changing of carer form to TIG welding is common.
-After gaining hands-on experience in MIG welding, many TIG welders shift their career to TIG welding.
+On the other hand, the changing of carer from MIG to TIG welding is common.
+After gaining hands-on experience in MIG welding, many welders shift their careers to TIG welding.

 There are much more concentration and expertise needed for better and high-quality TIG weld formation.
 When welders start their career in MIG welding, they only need to focus on their speed and direction, and it is similar just like driving in an automatic car.

 TIG welding learning is hard and time-consuming, although you can accomplish it if you have no other welding abilities.
 The feeding of wire by hand is an easy thing.
 The whole TIG welding is just like the ring of a manual car in which you have to use all of your senses.